awsdocs/amazon-sumerian-user-guide/scripts/README.md

 ## Sample Scripts
-These scripts use the Sumerian engine library to create or modify scene content dynamically during playback.
+These scripts use the Amazon Sumerian engine library to create or modify scene content dynamically during playback.

 Some of the scripts define setup functions that run when playback starts.
-Attach these to a an entity with a script component.
+Attach these to an entity using a script component.

-Scripts ending in "-action.js" are state machine script actions that define enter and exit functions that run with a state is entered or exited.
+Scripts ending in "-action.js" are state machine script actions that define enter and exit functions that run when a state is entered or exited.
 Attach these to a state machine behavior with the "execute script" action.